 PUBLISHER AND EDITOR

 Robert C. Koehler is a nationally syndicated columnist and self-proclaimed peace journalist.
 He describes his work as “prayers disguised as op-eds.”
 He has been a Chicago-based reporter, editor and columnist for over 30 years.
 His work has appeared in dozens of newspapers, large and small, including the Chicago Tribune, San Francisco Chronicle, Miami Herald, Atlanta Journal-Constitution, Houston Chronicle, and Toronto Star; and he is a featured writer on such sites as Huffington Post and Common Dreams.
-He is a popular speaker and co-host of the radio show Playing for Keeps, in association with the Raven Foundation.
-His book, Courage Grows Strong at the Wound, a collection of essays on grief, single-parenting, and the internal and external quest for peace, was published in 2010 by Xenos Press.
-Koehler has taught writing and journalism at both the high school and college levels, and has received numerous awards for his writing.
+He has received numerous awards for his writing.
+His recent book, Courage Grows Strong at the Wound, is a collection of essays on grief, single-parenting, and the internal and external quest for peace.
+Koehler has taught writing and journalism at both the high school and college levels and is a passionate believer that everyone has a powerful writing voice that deserves to be heard.
 He has been called many things; his favorite: “blatantly relevant.”
 LEARN MORE.

 Pat LaMarche is the Vice President of Community Affairs at Safe Harbour, Inc., Cumberland County’s largest homeless shelter.
 As a former journalist and award-winning broadcaster, she spent two decades studying and reporting on poverty issues both in the U.S. and abroad.
 In 2004, LaMarche was the U.S. Vice Presidential nominee for the Green Party.
 During the campaign, in what was called the “Left Out Tour,” she traveled the nation living in homeless shelters and on the streets; the book she wrote about those experiences is Left Out in America: The State of Homelessness in the United States (Upala Press, 2006).
 Her strong advocacy for the poor and her consistent outcry against the root causes of poverty has resulted in a regular weekly op-ed column at Maine’s largest daily newspaper, The Bangor Daily News.
 LaMarche also contributes regularly to the Huffington Post, and is the host of The Pulse Morning Show that broadcasts from Maine.
 LEARN MORE

 Diane Lefer is an author, playwright, and activist.
-Her latest books include The Blessing Next to the Wound, nonfiction co-authored with Colombian exile Hector Aristizabal (Lantern Books, 2010), and the crime novel, Nobody Wakes Up Pretty (Rainstorm Press, 2012), which Edgar Award winner Domenic Stansberry describes as “sifting the ashes of America’s endless class warfare.”
-Her books of fiction, including California Transit (Sarabande Books, 2007), Radiant Hunger (Authors Choice, 2001), and Very Much Like Desire (Carnegie Mellon University Press, 2000), often address social justice issues.
-Lefer taught for 23 years in the MFA in Writing Program at Vermont College of Fine Arts as well as in the MFA Program at Antioch-Los Angeles and for the Writers Program at UCLA Extension.
+Her books include The Blessing Next to the Wound, nonfiction co-authored with Colombian exile Hector Aristizabal (Lantern Books, 2010), and works of fiction that often address social issues, including the story collection California Transit (Mary McCarthy Prize, Sarabande Books) and the novel, Confessions of a Carnivore (Fomite Press).
+She works with torture survivors from around the world as they seek asylum and healing and begin to rebuild their lives in Southern California.
 Lefer has received literary fellowship awards from the National Endowment for the Arts, the New York Foundation for the Arts, and C.O.L.A.
 (City of Los Angeles), as well as five PEN Syndicated Fiction Prizes.
-She also writes for LA Progressive.
+She also writes for LA Progressive and Numéro Cinq.
 LEARN MORE

 Michael N. Nagler, Ph.D., is Professor emeritus of Classics and Comparative Literature at the University of California, Berkeley where he co-founded the Peace and Conflict Studies Program.
 He is the founder of the Metta Center for Nonviolence, has served as co-Chair of the Peace and Justice Studies Association, and was a member of the Interim Steering Committee of the Nonviolent Peaceforce.
 Among his many publications in the field of nonviolence are The Search for a Nonviolent Future: A Promise of Peace for Ourselves, Our Families, and Our World (New World Library), winner of the 2002 American Book Award, and Our Spiritual Crisis: Recovering Human Wisdom in a Time of Violence (Open Court, 2005).
 Dr. Nagler received the Jamnalal Bajaj International Award for “Promoting Gandhian Values Outside India” in 2007.
 LEARN MORE